bbteammedia/ai-seo-tools/docs/canvas.md

 * Use the toggle on wp-admin → AI SEO to enable/disable the hourly scheduler globally.
 * Set per-project cadence (Manual, Weekly, Monthly) in the project meta box.
 Manual only seeds on demand; auto cadences seed when due.
-* Manual "Run Crawl Now" seeds the queue and processes a batch immediately (up to 200 URLs) so you get fresh files right away; the hourly worker continues the crawl as needed.
+* Manual "Run Crawl Now" behaves like `/start-crawl`: it seeds the queue immediately, and the hourly worker handles `/crawl-step` processing on the next tick.
 * The scheduler can also be disabled via `.env` by setting `AISEO_DISABLE_CRON=true`.
 * Manual "Run Crawl Now" only seeds the queue; the hourly worker will process the queue and generate reports during its next tick.
 * Set the crawl cadence per project under **AI SEO Projects → Project Details** (Manual, Weekly, Monthly).